 The commentary is not particularly child-friendly.
 Details provided are fact and date-heavy and are unlikely to hold the attention of children.

 In general, I found the commentary, even at top volume, quite crackly and hard to hear.
 This was the case on two different buses.
 This may not suit those who are hard of hearing.

 |The map & headphones|

 On first entering the bus, you are provided with a paper map to accompany your journey.
-This is very basic and in no way accompanies the commentary.
-It is useful for its map that shows the bus's route and allows travellers to figure out what there is of interest in the vicinity of each bus stop.
+This is a basic map only.
+It is useful to show the bus's route and allows travellers to figure out what there is of interest in the vicinity of each bus stop.
 It is a large, paper map, which makes it quite hard to use on the top deck when it's windy.

 The bus stops are not particularly easy to find.
 However, this is only really a problem when first boarding the bus.
 After this, you will always know to wait for the bus at the same point where you alighted.
 Please see our Guide to Barcelona Tours Routes and Attractions for advice on how to find the stops.